crossaw/Knit-Win7-Encoding-Report/Readme.md

 I will refer to that as the "KNITTED TEXT", because it is generated when this file is knitted.
 This report will discuss how the KNITTED TEXT appears in the md and html files.

-### Sample Files
+## Sample Files

 The Findings section below describes the appearance of the PASTED TEXT and KNITTED TEXT in md and html files created with different values of the ENCODING SETTING.
 In this report I use graphics to show the results obtained from those tests.
 I also have in the github repo a folder called |:Samples:| which contains the md and html files.
 For those files I knitted a TEST FILE, |:testFile.Rmd:|, which is an abbreviated version of this report.
 It basically contains the Pasted Text and Knitted Text sections of this report.
 After knitting, I renamed each output file according to the ENCODING SETTING that was used to create it and moved it to |:Samples:|.

-### Encoding Setting
+## Encoding Setting

 The ENCODING SETTING is accessed in RStudio from the [Global Options...] item on the [Tools] menu, which brings up the Global Options window.
 The [Code] selection in the navigation panel presents a tabbed page.
 The [Saving] tab has a field called "Default text encoding" with a [Change...] button.
 That field is the ENCODING SETTING.

-#### Activating
+### Activating

 Clicking [Change...] brings up the Choose Encoding pop-up which lists various encoding standards and allows one to be selected.
 Clicking [OK] returns the user to the Global Options window with the selected encoding in the Default text encoding field.
 The Global Options window has three buttons:  [OK], [Cancel], and [Apply].
 The new ENCODING SETTING can be activated with a click of the [OK] button, which closes the Global Options window, or a click of the [Apply] button, which activates the new setting without closing the window.
 Note that I say it "activates" the setting, not that it "applies" the setting.
 [OK] and [Apply] do not apply the ENCODING SETTING to any open Rmd file.
 They only activate it, meaning that it will be applied to any subsequently opened Rmd file.

-#### Applying
+### Applying

 The ENCODING SETTING applies at the time that the Rmd file is opened.
 Changing it does not change the way this Rmd file appears in RStudio nor how it knits until the file is closed and reopened.
 Several Rmd files can be opened under different encoding settings, and each one will render according to the ENCODING SETTING at the time it was loaded.
 Although the ENCODING SETTING is on the [Code] ==> [Saving] tab, it influences how this Rmd file is loaded, not how it is saved.
 I confirmed that by opening this file under different ENCODING SETTINGS.
 The rendering changes with the ENCODING SETTING despite no change in the file.
-Also, if I do change and resave this Rmd file, the subsequent rendering of the pasted text does not change regardless of which ENCODING SETTING the Rmd file is saved under.
+Also, if I do change and resave this Rmd file, the subsequent rendering of the PASTED TEXT does not change regardless of which ENCODING SETTING the Rmd file was saved under.

-#### Odd Button Behavior
+### Odd Button Behavior

 I ran into an odd RStudio behavior which is not a subject of this report, but it is worth describing.
 When RStudio is first opened, the ENCODING SETTING can be changed, and the Global Options [OK] button works as expected.
 If a file is knitted, the button still works as long as the html output window remains open.
 Once the output window is closed, the [OK] button only works if the ENCODING SETTING is not changed.
-[OK] still works on the Choose Encoding pop-up, which only submits the change to the Global Options window, but it does not work on the Global Options window, which is what executes the change.
+[OK] still works on the Choose Encoding pop-up, which only submits the change to the Global Options window, but it does not work on the Global Options window, which is what activates the change.
 A new encoding can be activated by clicking [Apply] and [Cancel], but then it is not retained when RStudio is shut down and restarted.
 If a file is knitted again, then the [OK] button starts working again for as long as the new html output window remains open.

-## Findings
+# Findings

-### Settings Tested
+## Settings Tested

 I experimented with the following ENCODING SETTINGS.